Evilbits/vigor/README.md

 ## Drawable
 * `TextArea`: For rendering and interacting with text.
 * `StatusBar`: For displaying additional metadata in the main IDE view.
+* `Cmd`: Used to run commands.
+Behaves similar to VIM command-line mode.

 ## TODO
 There are lots of features that still need to be implemented.
 This is a non-exhaustive list: